-As many other human inventions, photography is not a brainchild of just one person.
-There were people who gave initial ideas, people who took it further but missed and people who made something out of it.
-Read more about photography inventors.
+As with many other human inventions, photography is not the brainchild of just one person.
+Some people gave initial ideas, people took them further but missed them, and people made something out of it.
+Here you can read more about photography inventors.

-Thomas Wedgwood didn’t live long, was ill all his life and didn’t have much of a formal education but he experimented with chemicals and planted a seed of photography as we know it today.
+Thomas Wedgwood didn’t live long, was ill all his life, and didn’t have much formal education, but he experimented with chemicals and planted a seed of photography as we know it today.

-Nicéphore Niépce (born Joseph) was the first to successfully experiment with photography and set foundations for future experimenters and photographers.
-His photographs needed long time of exposure but could be fixed to last in light without darkening.
+Nicéphore Niépce (born Joseph) was the first to experiment with photography successfully and set the foundations for future experimenters and photographers.
+His photographs needed a long time of exposure but could be fixed to last in light without darkening.

-Louis Daguerre, inventor of daguerreotype, pushed the photography (which was a young art at the time) in a right direction by shortening the time of exposure from few hours to few seconds.
+Louis Daguerre, the inventor of the daguerreotype, pushed photography (a young artist at the time) in the right direction by shortening the exposure time from a few hours to a few seconds.